 The most common anthropometrics found in the included studies are weight related (that is, weight, BMI, BMIZ, WAZ, and WHZ) and height related (that is, height and HAZ).
 These outcomes are used to define serious limitations in physical growth.
 Stunting, an indicator of chronic malnutrition, is defined as a height-for-age z-score that is less than minus two standard deviations from the reference median.
-Wasting or acute malnutrition is defined as a weight-for-height z-score less than minus two standard deviations from the reference median, while overweight is defined as a weight-for-height z-score at least two standard deviations above the reference median.
-Weight-forage z-scores that are less than minus two standard deviations from the reference median indicate a child is underweight, which can reflect both acute and chronic malnutrition.
+Wasting or acute malnutrition is defined as a weight-for-height z-score less than minus two standard deviations from the reference median.
+Weight-for-height z-score at least two standard deviations above the reference median.
+Weight-for-age z-scores that are less than minus two standard deviations from the reference median indicate a child is underweight, which can reflect both acute and chronic malnutrition.